Wisconsin man accused of locking woman in wooden box

-MILWAUKEE (AP) — Wisconsin authorities say a man locked a woman inside a wooden box with screws after using a stun gun to subdue her and forcing her to perform a sex act.
+MILWAUKEE (AP) — A Wisconsin man locked a woman inside a wooden box that he screwed shut after using a stun gun to subdue her and forcing her to perform oral sex on him, investigators allege.

-The Marathon County sheriff’s office says 54-year-old Allen Jamroz of Mosinee is being held on $30,000 bail and faces felony kidnapping and sexual assault charges.
-He did not have an attorney listed.
-He’s due in court Tuesday.
+The arrest report indicates the woman was locked up for no more than a day.
+The allege kidnapping happened Dec.
+28 and the suspect was arrested the next day, after the woman managed to escape from his home in Mosinee, about 175 miles northwest of Milwaukee.

-The woman says Jamroz asked her to help on a remodeling project in his basement Dec.
-28. Once there, she says he used a stun gun on her and tied her up.
+The Marathon County sheriff’s office said Wednesday that 54-year-old Allen Jamroz of Mosinee was being held on $30,000 bail and faces felony kidnapping and sexual assault.
+He did not have an attorney listed and is scheduled for a court hearing Tuesday.

-Authorities arrested Jamroz the next day after the woman forced herself out of the box when he wasn’t around.
+A detective’s interview with the woman provides the details in Jamroz’s arrest report:

 Most Read Stories